Max Harlow

 1. CSV Match

 Finds fuzzy matches between CSV files.
-Used by news organisations including the Wall Street Journal who used it to match up officials’ shareholding declarations with names of companies their agency had oversight of and the New Humanitarian who used it to identify a company the United Nations had a contract with who was also on its own sanctions list.
+Based on Textmatch, a Python library I also maintain.
+Has been used by news organisations including the Wall Street Journal who used it to match up officials’ shareholding declarations with names of companies their agency had oversight of and the New Humanitarian who used it to identify a company the United Nations had a contract with who was also on its own sanctions list.

 2. Ship Overviewer